SoftwareEngineeringToolDemos/ICSE-2012-JetBrains-MPS/build-vm/README.md

-# Contents of build-vm folder

 In this folder, you will find:

 * **Vagrantfile** - Contains the vagrant script to load the Ubuntu 14.04 Desktop VM on VirtualBox with a default memory of 2048 MB

-# Minimum Requirements for using this Vagrant Script
-1. Vagrant pre-installed.
-2. VirtualBox pre-installed.

 # Steps to create the VM using Vagrant